qugank/sketch-lattice.github.io/README.md

 The pre-trained models(encoder & decoder) and the corresponding parameters are available in `./models_32_150`.

-1. Before running the script, you should edit `generation_hyper_params.py` to modify the following haperparameters if you need.
+1. Before running the script, you should edit `generation_hyper_params.py` to modify the haperparameters as well.

 2. For validating, run
   ```python